danielloader/kubernetes-sdlc/README.md

 Both tools offer an overlapping venn diagram of features so evaluate both at the time of reading.

+#### Source of Truth

 So now you have a grasp on some up coming changes, what's next?
 Well you need to create a cluster to try to mitigate these changes, usually with a newer control plane as to experiment with the breaking changes.

-Before making changes to a cluster it is worth talking about the differences between an OCI artifact and a git repository souce; the former providers stability and strong versioning guarantees and the latter allows you to free form track a state in a git repository - be it the main branch or any other.
+Before making changes to a cluster it is worth talking about the differences between an OCIRepository and a GitRepository source; the former provides stability and strong versioning guarantees and the latter allows you to free form track a state in a git repository via any valid git reference.

-Long lived stable clusters **must** track against OCI artifacts:
+> **NOTE:** _Long lived stable clusters **should** track against OCI artifacts.
+The exception to the rule would be a canary cluster that is just representing the state of `main` branches across the stacks to give you an oversight into the health of the system without any users suffering broken environments._

-Let's take this example below of `./clusters/production/flux-system/platform.yaml` and examine the behaviour the resulting configuration would have in the host cluster.
+Taking the example below of `./clusters/production/flux-system/platform.yaml` the behaviour the resulting configuration would have in the host cluster:

 ```yaml
 ---